-4. How is pediculosis (lice) transmitted?
+4. How is pediculosis transmitted?

-Head lice are transmitted through close proximity with infested persons, or through sharing of combs and hair products.
+Head lice are primarily transmitted through direct contact with the head of an infested person.
+Sharing of combs, hair dryers or towels can potentially lead to louse transmission.
 Body lice are transmitted through shared clothing or physical contact with infested persons.
 Public lice are transmitted through sexual contact.
-Transmission of public lice is not prevented by condom use as lice live in genital hair and not on mucous membranes.
+Transmission via contact with clothing, towels and linen may also occur but this is less common.
+Condom use does not prevent transmission of public lice as lice live in genital hair and not on mucous membranes.

-5. How does pediculosis (lice) affect animals?
+5. How does pediculosis affect animals?

 Human lice do not infest animals.
-Humans are the only hosts for Pediculus humanus/capitis and Phthiris pubis.
+Humans are the only hosts for Pediculus humanus humanus/capitis and Phthiris pubis.
 The closest genetic relatives to human lice are Pediculus schaeffii, which is exclusively found on chimpanzees, and Phthiris species which are found on gorillas.
 It is thought that human lice evolved from a common lice species with these around 13 million years ago.
 Animal lice generally do not infest humans.